pnkjsh/Weather/README.md

 ## Request Endpoints

-Use these enspoints to send requests and replace {location} with your desired location like kolkata, newyork, london, etc. Try to avoid spaces and other unwanted characters.
+Use these endpoints to send requests and replace {location} with your desired location like kolkata, newyork, london, etc. Try to avoid spaces and other unwanted characters.

 ##### ENDPOINTS

         GET /weather/{location}
-        GET /weatherx/{location
+        GET /weatherx/{location}

 ## Request-Response